Infinite Atomized Semilattices: Atom redundancy in infinite semilattices

 Assume now that we have a limit ordinal $\lambda$ and we have already constructed the atom $\phi_\alpha$ for every $\alpha < \lambda$.
 Take $U = \cap_{\alpha < \lambda} U^c(\phi_\alpha)$.
 Then $U\ne\emptyset$ since $c\in U^c(\phi_\alpha)$, for all $\alpha < \lambda$.
 We can then define $\psi$ to be an atom with $U^c(\psi) = U$, that is, $\psi$ is the limit atom of the atoms we obtained so far.
 By Proposition \ref{proposition:limit_atom_finite_generated}, $\psi\in\Omega(S)$.
 Furthermore, it is clear that $\phi_\alpha < \psi$ for all $\alpha < \lambda$ and that $\psi < c$.
 In particular, $\phi = \phi_0 < \psi < c$, thus $\psi$ is redundant with $S$.
 We can then define $\phi_\lambda = \psi$, completing the limit case.

-Consequently, if we assume that an atom $\phi$ cannot be written as a union of atoms non-redundant with $S$, we can build a family of different atoms of $S$ indexed on all ordinals, thus exceeding $2^{|C|}$ the cardinality of the set of all atoms over $C$, which is a contradiction.
+Consequently, if we assume that an atom $\phi$ cannot be written as a union of atoms non-redundant with $S$, we can build a family of different atoms of $S$ indexed on all ordinals, and assuming the Axiom of Choice, this exceeds $2^{|C|}$ the cardinality of the set of all atoms over $C$, which is a contradiction.
 We deduce that $\phi$ must necessarily be equal to a union of atoms non-redundant with $S$. \end{proof}

 Using this result, we can be a bit more precise on how the atomization of a completion of a finitely generated semilattice $S$ relates to the atomization of $S$, following Theorem \ref{theorem:freest_completion} and Corollary \ref{corollary:freest_completion_same_atoms}.